grasshopper-cms/grasshopper-api-js/README.md

                 }
             },
             "logger" : {
-                "adapters": [{
+                "adapters" : [{
-                    "type": "file",
+                    "type" : "file",
-                    "path": "{absolute path to your log file}", "application": "{name your application}",
+                    "path" : "{absolute path to your log file}", "application" : "{name your application}",
-                    "machine": "{name your machine}"
+                    "machine" : "{name your machine}"
                 }]
+            },
+            "identities" : {
+                "google" : {
+                    "appId" : "{ your google app id }",
+                    "secret" : "{ your google secret id }",
+                    "scopes" : [ "{ array of scopes you want to authorize }" ],
+                    "redirectUrl" : "{ the url you want to redirect to after successful auth, the users token will be appended to this route ex. '/login' entered here will send the user to '/login/googleToken' }"
+                }
             }
         }